 Abstract

 Web4 discourse describes "symbiotic webs" and "living systems" without precise terminology for the infrastructure enabling such emergence.
-This protocol specification excavates "myceloom" as the linguistic and conceptual framework for Web4's network architecture.
-Through etymological analysis tracing the fusion of "mycelium" (biological network substrate) and "loom" (weaving infrastructure), this investigation establishes myceloom as the foundational term for understanding collaborative digital ecosystems.
+This protocol specification The term Myceloom provides as the linguistic and conceptual framework for the network architecture of Web4.
+Through etymological analysis tracing the fusion of "mycelium" (biological network substrate) and "loom" (weaving infrastructure), this investigation establishes Myceloom as the foundational term for understanding collaborative digital ecosystems.
 The specification examines how biological network principles, weaving metaphors, and heirloom temporality converge in a single neologism capturing Web4's essential architecture: networks that grow like living systems, weave like collaborative infrastructure, and endure like cultural inheritance.
 This work serves as the linguistic foundation for the Myceloom Protocol, establishing the conceptual vocabulary upon which subsequent technical specifications build.

 Prologue: The Naming of Things